hitblast/hitblast.github.io/content/blog/building-a-time-capsule.md

 ### pre-context
  During the afternoon of 25th December, I was just casually hopping around Discord in search of what to do.
 I randomly joined a voice channel on my Minecraft team's server, and one of my friends also (luckily) hopped in. <[@Itsmemonzu](https://github.com/Itsmemonzu)>, turns out, was also looking for something to do; and a second friend joined to aid him with his idea shortage.

-Previously, his urge led him to install [Zed](https://zed.dev) on his beefy machine (after I told him about how it uses layers of GPU optimization in the process of rendering his code), and somehow all of a sudden he wanted to do all-things Zed.
+Previously, his urge led him to install [Zed](https://zed.dev) on his beefy machine (after I told him about how it uses the GPU for rendering his code), and somehow all of a sudden he wanted to do all-things Zed only.
 The second friend, in the meantime, suggested him that he makes a *time capsule program*.
 I'll return to this in a bit.

-Now as a matter of fact, the size-to-functionality ratio of his previous application was pretty unrealistic - say, 64 megabytes for doing a GET request to the [Minecraft Server Status API](https://mcsrvstat.us/), and my futile attempts to motivate him back to use C# for his desktop apps were all turning to vain.
+Now as a matter of fact, the size-to-functionality ratio of his previous applications were pretty unrealistic - say, 64 megabytes for doing a GET request to the [Minecraft Server Status API](https://mcsrvstat.us/), and after he himself recognizing the problem, my futile attempts to motivate him back to use C# for his desktop apps were all turning to vain.
 He eventually turned to *Python* for this one.

-Then suddenly he asked - how about we do a programming challenge over this?
+Then suddenly he had asked - "how about we do a programming challenge over this?"

 Hmm, not a bad idea!

-I haven't had a programming battle with someone ever since the prehistoric days of HackSquad 2022, so doing this was going to be fun, and Monzu's new-learning nature was also going to be interesting to analyze within the challenge.
+I hadn't had a programming battle with someone ever since the prehistoric days of HackSquad 2022, so doing this was going to be fun, and Monzu's learning nature was also going to be interesting to analyze within the challenge.
 We eventually agreed on a few things:

 - Different stacks.
 Obviously.
 He'd be using **Python** while I'll do the same program in **Rust**.
 - We'd both be using a shared algorithm for determining (but this has some lore to it, so be alert while reading).
 - We'd have to finish it within the Christmas Eve - a fully working copy of our projects, that is.

 I'll be attaching more context along the way with this entry.
 Till then, the game was officially on for both of us!

 ### intermediate planning

-We were connected to the same Podium VC we initialized with for the entirety of the challenge, and while VC-ing, we both discussed some common frameworks for our program:
+We were connected to the same Podium VC we initialized with for the entirety of the challenge, and while talking, we both discussed some common frameworks for our programs:

 | His stack | My stack |
 |-----------|----------|